Academic Services has developed the following PDFs to assist students:

 Student Health Service visits will occur via telehealth or by appointment only.
 Students should make appointments by calling 724.738.2052.
 During a scheduled visit, students will be screened for COVID-19 symptoms.
 Care will be provided following CDC and Pennsylvania Department of Health guidelines.

-The Student Counseling Center will be providing individual and group counseling and clinical consultations via telehealth for the fall 2020 semester.
+The Student Counseling Center will be providing individual and group counseling and clinical consultations via telehealth for the spring 2021 semester.
 To make an appointment, students can call 724.738.2034 or email firstname.lastname@example.org.
 The SCC will also continue to provide virtual resources and programing throughout the semester that can be accessed via the University website.

 Student Support will still offer meetings using either a virtual meeting platform or by phone.
 The process will be the same as it has been in the past: